Iced Caramel Macchiato (Starbucks-Style at Home)

 This is where the drink gets its signature look.

 Layering Check: If your coffee sinks immediately, it’s too warm.
 Let it cool fully before pouring.
-The colder the coffee, the cleaner the layers.
+The more the coffee is cold, the cleaner the layers.

 Step 4: Caramel Drizzle

-Drizzle caramel sauce over the top in a slow zigzag or cross pattern.
+Garnish with drizzle of caramel sauce in a slow, zigzag or cross design.

-Let it drip naturally through the coffee.
-This creates flavor pockets that melt into each sip instead of overpowering the drink.
+Allow it to drip down through coffee naturally.
+This forms flavor pockets that melt with each sip rather than overwhelming the drink.

 Step 5: Serve Immediately